-Oliver Bromley-Hall (Deputy Head Master and DSL), as the Designated Safeguarding Lead, has lead responsibility for safeguarding and child protection (including online safety).
+Victoria Shillingford (Vice Principal), as the Designated Safeguarding Lead, has responsibility for safeguarding and child protection (including online safety).
 Whilst the activities of the designated safeguarding lead can be delegated to the other DSLs, the ultimate lead responsibility for safeguarding and child protection (including online safety) remains with the designated safeguarding lead.

-The College Safeguarding team comprises Ms Melanie Rackham (Deputy Head, Pastoral (JS) and DSL) and Mrs Victoria Shillingford (Assistant Head (SS) and DSL.
+The College Safeguarding team comprises Ms Melanie Rackham (Deputy Head, Pastoral (JS) and DSL), Mr Alex Stagogiannis (Deputy Head Pastoral SS) and Mrs Kerry Anne Lynch (EY) and DSL.
 The College Safeguarding team meets every other week for Pastoral and Safeguarding meetings, alongside members of CLT and the Counsellor, Mrs Hayley Goodenough.

-The DSL is the first point of contact for all staff; he keeps the central file, manages CPoms and registers categories of pupils.
+The DSL is the first point of contact for all staff; she keeps the central file, manages CPoms and registers categories of pupils.
 The DSLs communicate with Children's Services locally, with whom they are able to build up strong contacts; the DSLs always meet to discuss any contact like this.
 Both may handle any communication with the Police.
 In the event of multi-agency meetings or meetings with the Police, the DSLs will always aim to attend together.